Moonpig/tech-test-dotnet-backend/readme.md

 check the implementation of these and look at refactoring it into something that you consider to be clean and well tested.

-Then extend your solution to capture the requirments listed in part 3.
+Then extend your solution to capture the requirements listed in part 3.

 Do not change the public interface `IPostOffice`.
 The provided DbContext is a stubbed class which provides test data.
 Please feel free to use this